thanos-io/thanos/docs/components/receive.md

                                  to other receivers.
 Must be one of: snappy, none
       --receive.hashrings=<content>
-                                 Alternative to 'receive.hashrings-file' flag
+                                 Alternative to 'receive.hashrings-file'
-                                 (mutually exclusive).
-Content of Path to file that contains the hashring configuration.
+                                 flag (mutually exclusive).
+Content of file
+                                 that represents the hashring configuration.
                                  A watcher is initialized to watch changes and update the hashring dynamically.
       --receive.hashrings-algorithm=hashmod